 The thing is purely disease, Dorrie: the gout, dyspepsia, and senility.
 He's grown daft, that's all.
-I suppose it's to be expected at his age.

 Well, fancy that, 'an all along I though he was poisonin' himself wi' that green tea.

 Quite the contrary.
 In fact, Doctor Hesselius says it's just the thing to cure him.
 He's to have as many cups as won't drown him.